U.S. Defense Secretary says committed to stable, constructive relationship with China

 Even with the tension and heated rhetoric, U.S. military officials have long sought to keep open lines of communication with their Chinese counterparts, to be able to mitigate potential flare-ups or tackle any accidents.

-A top Chinese diplomat took a confrontational tone on Monday in rare high-level talks with the United States, accusing it of creating an "imaginary enemy" to divert attention from domestic problems and suppress China. read more
+A top Chinese diplomat, in rare high-level talks with the United States, on Monday accused Washington of creating an “imaginary enemy” to divert attention from domestic problems and suppress China.

 Deputy Secretary of State Wendy Sherman, the second-ranked U.S. diplomat, had arrived on Sunday for the face-to-face meetings in China’s northern city of Tianjin.